Raycom InfoTech Park: Building D (Sohu.com Media Plaza)

-Building D is designed by BIAD, and the design form is similar to Building C. It is also considerate of environmental elements in the design process.
+Building D is designed by Pelli Clarke & Partners (PC&P) along with BIAD, and the design form is similar to Building C. It is also considerate of environmental elements in the design process.
 This building is owned by Sohu now.

 Raycom Plaza

 It is a commercial space in the basement of Raycom Infotech Park.
 It has two floors (B1 and B2).
 It connects with all the office buildings of Raycom Infotech Plaza.

 Raycom also provides museum space, which is known as "Raycom space".
 This space hosts many explanations about art, science, and so on.